Exploding head syndrome (EHS) is a puzzling and distressing sleep disorder that affects a significant number of

 making it challenging to achieve restful sleep.
 As medical researchers continue to explore the underlying causes of exploding

-, individuals seeking relief from its distressing symptoms have turned to
+head syndrome, individuals seeking relief from its distressing symptoms have turned to

 relaxation techniques as a potential solution.